 First instance procedure

 Asylum applications are lodged before the Asylum Service.
-Thirteen Regional Asylum Offices and twelve Asylum Units were operational at the end of 2019.
+Twelve Asylum Offices and twelve Asylum Units were operational at the end of 2020.
 The Asylum Service is also competent for applying the Dublin procedure, with most requests and transfers concerning family reunification in other Member States.
 The Asylum Service may be assisted by European Asylum Support Office (EASO) staff in registration and interviews.
 Access to the asylum procedure still remains an issue of concern.

 A fast-track border procedure is applied to applicants subject to the EU-Turkey statement, i.e. applicants arriving on the islands of Eastern Aegean islands after 20 March 2016, and takes place in the Reception and Identification Centres (RIC) where hotspots are established (Lesvos, Chios, Samos, Leros, Kos) and before the RAO of Rhodes.
 Under the fast-track border procedure, inter alia, interviews may also be conducted by EASO staff and, in urgent cases, the Police and Armed Forces.
 Short deadlines are provided to applicants for most steps of the procedure.
-The concept of “safe third country” is applied within the framework of this procedure for applicants belonging to a nationality with a recognition rate over 25%, namely Syrians.
+The concept of “safe third country” is applied within the framework of this procedure for Syrian applicants.

 First instance decisions of the Asylum Service are appealed before the Independent Appeals Committees under the Appeals Authority.
-An appeal must be lodged within 30 days in the regular procedure, 20 days in the accelerated procedure, in case of an inadmissibility decision or where the applicant is detained, 15 days in the Dublin procedure, 7 days in the border procedure, and 10 days in the fast-track border procedure and 5 days in the case of a subsequent application.
+An appeal must be lodged within 30 days in the regular procedure, 20 days in the accelerated procedure, in case of an inadmissibility decision or where the applicant is detained, 15 days in the Dublin procedure, 10 days in the border procedure and in the fast-track border procedure and 5 days in the case of a subsequent application.

 The IPA has abolished the rule of automatic suspensive effect for certain appeals, in particular those concerning applications rejected in the accelerated procedure or dismissed as inadmissible under certain grounds.
 Moreover, the IPA re-modified the composition of the Appeals Authorities.
 The procedure before the Appeals Committees remains as a rule written.
 Significant gaps in the provision of free legal aid at second instance hinder in practice the effective access to an appeal.

-By the end of 2019, an application for annulment could be filed before the Administrative Court of Appeals against a negative second instance decision within 60 days from the notification.
-According to the IPA said legal remedies are lodged before the First Instance Administrative Court of Athens or Thessaloniki within a deadline of 30 days.
+By the end of 2020, an application for annulment could be filed before the First Instance Administrative Court of Athens or Thessaloniki against a negative second instance decision within 30 days from the notification.
 No automatic suspensive effect is provided.

 See inter alia GCR, Observation on the draft law on international protection, 23 October 2019, available at: https://bit.ly/3cIFluD; Amnesty International, Το προτεινόμενο σχέδιο νόμου για το άσυλο υποβαθμίζει την προστασίας και τα δικαιώματα των προσφύγων και παραβιάζει τα διεθνή πρότυπα, 24 October 2019, available at: https://bit.ly/3dWduqV, Refugee Support Aegean, RSA Comments on the International Protection Bill, 21 October 2019, available at: https://bit.ly/2LCfJU7; Actionaid Greece et al, 15 civil society organisations call upon the Government to organise a substantial public consultation prior of voting the draft law on asylum, 31 October 2019, https://bit.ly/2Zf4tFe; Amnesty International et al., Joint press conference regarding the draft law on asylum, 30 October 2019, available at: https://bit.ly/3bDUgVr.